Our knowledge of orthopaedics. Your best health.

 The degree of correction from surgery depends on how flexible your scoliosis is before your operation.
 In general, the more flexible your curve is, the better the correction from surgery.
 Your doctor can measure your flexibility before surgery with special X-rays called bending or traction films.

-Most patients recover from surgery with curves that have been straightened to less than 25 degrees.
+Most patients recover from surgery with curves that have been straightened to less than 25°.
 In many cases, these small curves are hardly noticeable.

 I have back pain associated with my scoliosis.
 Will the surgery relieve it?

-Immediately after surgery, there will be more pain than before, but this usually resolves over a period of a few weeks to a few months.
-Most patients report that their back pain is better at one year after surgery than it was beforehand.
+Immediately after surgery, there will be more pain than before, but this usually goes away over a period of a few weeks to a few months.
+Most patients report that their back pain is better at 1 year after surgery than it was beforehand.

 Everyone — whether there is scoliosis or not — has some back discomfort from time to time.
 Expecting to never have any future back pain is unrealistic.